Oral Surgery

 Diet

-After the extraction, drink lots of liquids and eat soft, nutritious foods.
-Avoid alcoholic beverages and hot liquids.
+After your oral surgery procedure, drink lots of liquids and eat nutritious, soft foods.
+Avoid hard or crunchy foods, and do not drink alcoholic beverages or hot liquids.
 Begin eating solid foods the next day or as soon as you can chew comfortably.
 For about two days, try to chew food on the side opposite the extraction site.
-If you are troubled by nausea and vomiting call your dentist for advice.
+Cold foods such as ice cream may provide pain relief, but remember to continue avoiding hot beverages.
+If you are troubled by nausea and vomiting after anesthesia, call your dentist for advice.

 Rinsing

-The day after the extraction, gently rinse your mouth with warm salt water ( a teaspoon of salt in an 8 oz. glass of warm water).
+The day after oral surgery, gently rinse your mouth with warm salt water (a teaspoon of salt in an 8 oz. glass of warm water).
 Rinsing after meals is important to keep food particles away from the extraction site.
-Do not rinse vigorously!
+Let the water drain from your mouth naturally (do not rinse vigorously).

-If a fractured or decayed tooth is causing you pain, or it’s time to have your wisdom teeth removed, putting off oral surgery because you fear discomfort will only exacerbate the issue.
-Visit our practice in Hamilton, NJ, and we’ll take care of all your dental needs while minimizing your stress.
+If a fractured tooth is causing you jaw pain, you’re interested in implants, or it’s time to have your wisdom teeth removed, putting off oral surgery because you’re nervous about dental procedures will only exacerbate the issue.
+Don’t create more problems for your teeth, jaw, and oral health later down the line.
+Visit Hamilton Dental Associates today for oral surgery in Hamilton, NJ, and our oral surgeons will take care of all your dental needs while minimizing your stress.
 That’s our promise to patients throughout Burlington County, NJ, Mercer County, NJ, and the entire surrounding region.